 There is no evidence that he was diagnosed with a mental health condition in military service, or that he exhibited any psychological symptoms or behavioral changes indicative of a diagnosable mental health condition.
 Throughout his disciplinary processing, there were no concerns raised of a mental health condition that would have warranted a referral for evaluation.
-He has provided evidence of a mental health condition that is temporally remote to his military service and appears unrelated.
-Unfortunately, his personal statement is not sufficiently detailed to establish clinical symptoms in service or provide a nexus with his misconduct.
+He has provided limited medical evidence that is temporally remote to his military service and appears unrelated.
+Unfortunately, available records are not sufficiently detailed to establish clinical symptoms in service or provide a nexus with his misconduct.
 Additional records (e.g., post-service mental health records describing the Petitioner's diagnosis, symptoms, and their specific link to his misconduct) may aid in rendering an alternate opinion.

-The AO concluded, "it is my clinical opinion there is insufficient evidence of a mental health condition that may be attributed to military service.
-There is insufficient evidence to attribute his misconduct to a mental health condition."
+The Ph.D. concluded, "There is insufficient evidence of a diagnosis of PTSD or another mental health concern that may be attributed to military service.
+There is insufficient evidence that the Petitioner's misconduct may be attributed to PTSD or another mental health concern."

+In response to the AO, you provided additional evidence documenting your treatment for a diagnosis of major depressive disorder.
+After reviewing your rebuttal evidence, the AO remained unchanged.

-After thorough review, the Board concluded that your potentially mitigating factors were insufficient to warrant relief.
-Specifically, the Board determined that your misconduct, as evidenced by your SCM, outweighed these mitigating factors.
+After thorough review, the Board concluded these potentially mitigating factors were insufficient to warrant relief.
+Specifically, the Board determined that your misconduct, as evidenced by your NJPs and SCM outweighed these mitigating factors.
 In making this finding, the Board considered the seriousness of your misconduct and found that your conduct showed a complete disregard for military authority and regulations.
-In reviewing your misconduct, the Board considered the likely negative effect it had on the good order and discipline of your command.

-Additionally, the Board concurred with the AO that there is insufficient evidence to attribute your misconduct to a mental health condition.
-As explained in the AO, the medical evidence you provided is temporally remote to your military service and appears unrelated.
+The Board observed you were given multiple opportunities to correct your conduct deficiencies but chose to continue to commit misconduct; which led to your OTH discharge.
+Your conduct not only showed a pattern of misconduct but was sufficiently pervasive and serious to negatively affect the good order and discipline of your command.
+Further, the Board concurred with the AO and determined there is insufficient evidence that your misconduct may be attributed to PTSD or another mental health concern.
+As explained in the AO, the limited medical evidence you provided is temporally remote to your military service and appears unrelated.
+The Board further agreed that the available records are not sufficiently detailed to establish clinical symptoms in service or provide a nexus with your misconduct.
 Therefore, the Board determined that the evidence of record did not demonstrate that you were not mentally responsible for your conduct or that you should not be held accountable for your actions.

-As a result, the Board concluded your conduct constituted a significant departure from that expected of a service member and continues to warrant an OTH characterization.
-While the Board carefully considered the evidence you submitted in mitigation and commends you for your post-discharge accomplishments, even in light of the Kurta, Hagel, and Wilkie Memos and reviewing the record liberally and holistically, the Board did not find evidence of an error or injustice that warrants granting you the relief you requested or granting relief as a matter of clemency or equity.
+As a result, the Board determined that there was no impropriety or inequity in your discharge and concluded that your misconduct and disregard for good order and discipline clearly merited your discharge.
+While the Board carefully considered the evidence you submitted in mitigation, even in light of the Kurta, Hagel, and Wilkie Memos and reviewing the record liberally and holistically, the Board did not find evidence of an error or injustice that warrants granting you the relief you requested or granting relief as a matter of clemency or equity.
 Ultimately, the Board concluded the mitigation evidence you provided was insufficient to outweigh the seriousness of your misconduct.
 Accordingly, given the totality of the circumstances, the Board determined that your request does not merit relief.